 “Women.
 At this moment in history leadership is calling us to say: give me the effing ball.
 Give me the effing job.
 Give me the same pay that the guy next to me gets.
 Give me the promotion.
 Give me the microphone.
 Give me the Oval office.
 Give me the respect I’ve earned and give it to my wolf pack too.”

-It’s time women to recognise and value their worth, to be more assertive and to not be afraid to ask for what they deserve.
+It’s time for women to recognise and value their worth, to be more assertive and to not be afraid to ask for what they deserve.